Key takeaways

 • Many travel cards come with travel insurance and no foreign transaction fees.

-• Travel cards generally have higher rewards rates and higher welcome bonuses
+• Travel cards, especially premium ones, can have higher rewards rates and higher welcome bonuses.

 Cons